-This hike along the Virginia/West Virginia border leads to amazing, 360 degree views from the summit of Big Schloss Mountain.
+The Big Schloss hike leads to spectacular 360-degree views from a dramatic rocky summit on the Virginia and West Virginia border.
 It's a bit of a drive from DC and Northern Virginia, and it's a challenging climb at the start, but the panoramic payoff is well worth the effort.

-The Big Schloss hike begins at Wolf Gap Campground and follows the Mill Mountain Trail for a little over two miles where it connects to the quarter mile spur to the summit.
+The Big Schloss hike begins at Wolf Gap Campground and follows the Mill Mountain Trail for a little over two miles where it connects to a quarter-mile spur to the summit.
 Big Schloss was named by German settlers who thought the rocky summit looked like a castle (schloss in German).

 The Mill Mountain Trail is steep and rocky for the first .7 miles as it passes through the forest.
-The woodland foliage was spectacular on our visit in mid-October.
+The woodland foliage was spectacular on a fall visit in mid-October.

-Once you reach the ridge, the trail is fairly level for the remainder of the hike, with dramatic views to the east.
+Once you reach the ridge, the trail is fairly level for the remainder of the hike.
+The ridgeline offers several dramatic views to the east.
 In a little over a mile, watch for the right turn to the quarter-mile Big Schloss spur.